-Staking a standard.
-To keep your standard standing, put it out of reach of strong winds and support it with a stake that has a diameter at least as large as the stem’s and long enough that when plunged into the pot or the ground it reaches inside the head.
-Fasten the standard to the stake at several points with twine or plastic ties looped in a figure eight around stem and stake.
-Check the ties periodically.
+To keep your tree standing, put it out of reach of strong winds and support it with a stake that has a diameter at least as large as the stem’s diameter and long enough that when pushed into the soil it reaches inside the head of the tree.
+Fasten the standard to the stake at several points with garden twine or green plastic tie tape looped in a figure eight around the stem and stake.
+Check the ties periodically during the growing season.
 Loosen them if they constrict the outward growth of the stem.